Here’s one way to explain the dilemma: Men and women have “discordant expectations in marriage.”

 First world problem?

 True that.
 But considering the influence our corporations wield over daily life and political life, wouldn’t more female leadership be welcomed by many of us?
+Wouldn’t cultural and public policy changes to accommodate a more equitable family life be needed as well?

 I also found the following figures striking, as they are more extreme than I would have thought.
 Among the male graduates: